On Leadership

 A Senior Fellow at the Georgetown Public Policy Institute, Pablo Eisenberg served for 23 years as Executive Director of the Center for Community Change.

-Former President and CEO of The Council for Excellence in Government, Patricia McGinnis teaches leadership and management at Georgetown University's Public Policy Institute.
+Former President and CEO of The Council for Excellence in Government, McGinnis teaches leadership at Georgetown University's Public Policy Institute and advises the White House on leadership programs for presidential appointees.

 Paul H. O’Neill served as the 72nd Secretary of the U.S. Treasury from 2001 to 2002, as well as chairman and CEO of Alcoa, Inc.